 Here are traits in each category to help you identify your best customers (buyer types to pursue) and your worst customers (buyer types to avoid).

-1. Ideal Customer – They meet most or all of the ideal traits you’ve defined.
+These customers meet most or all of the ideal traits you’ve defined.

 Your highest success rate comes from selling to a fully qualified buyer who fits your ideal customer profile.
 These customers should be the ones who value your solution, buy from you over and over again, and tell others about you.
+Smart salespeople pursue these buyers most often and avoid those who do not fit this profile.

 - Buy value